masinter/pdf-data-cg-charter/README.md

 # PDF and Open Data Community Group

-This repo is for developing the charter of the proposed W3C _PDF and Open Data_ Community Group.
+This repo is for developing the charter of the W3C [PDF and Open Data Community Group](https://www.w3.org/community/pdf-open-data/2016/).

 The announcement is [here](https://www.w3.org/community/blog/2016/07/17/proposed-group-pdf-and-open-data-community-group/).